Rakesh-Mourya-G/xen-orchestra/docs/backups.md

 #### 2. Export

-Xen Orchestra will fetch the content of the snapshot made in step 1.
+CloudVisor will fetch the content of the snapshot made in step 1.
 This operation can be very long, obviously depending on the size of the snapshot to export: exporting 1TiB of data will take far longer than exporting 1GiB!

 #### 3. Snapshot removal